Metallo

-Metallo (/məˈtæloʊ/) is a supervillain appearing in American comic books published by DC Comics, commonly as an adversary of Superman.
+Metallo (/məˈtæloʊ/) is the name of several supervillains appearing in American comic books published by DC Comics, commonly as an adversary of Superman.
+All versions of the character are powered by kryptonite and are partially or completely mechanical.

-Metallo is usually depicted as a cyborg with a kryptonite power source in his heart, which he uses as a weapon against Superman.
 In 2009, Metallo was ranked as IGN's 52nd-greatest comic book villain of all time.

+Metallo has been adapted into numerous media outside comics, primarily in association with Superman.
+Malcolm McDowell, Lex Lang, Jim Rash, Paul Blackthorne, and John C. McGinley have voiced the character in animation.
+Furthermore, several versions of Metallo appear in the live-action series Supergirl.

 Publication history

+There was an earlier "Metalo" who appeared in World's Finest #6 (Summer 1942).
+This version was a man named George Grant who discovered the most powerful metal on Earth and invented a strength serum.

 John Corben and Metallo first appeared in the Superman comic strip storyline "The Menace of Metallo", which ran from 15 December 1958 to 4 April 1959.
 The character debuted in comic books in Action Comics #252 (May 1959), in a story by Robert Bernstein and Al Plastino.

-There was an earlier "Metalo" who appeared in World's Finest #6 (Summer 1942).
-This was just a man who discovered the most powerful metal on Earth and invented a strength serum.
+The Roger Corben version of Metallo debuted in Superman #310 and was created by Curt Swan and Martin Pasko.